project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 Before you start the installation process make sure you have successfully

-- Review and check whether the system requirements are met.
+- Review and check whether the system requirements are met
-- Check whether or not you  have the API keys.
+- Check whether or not you  have the API keys
 - Decide the installation owner and the installation directory
 - Gather information about the database, if you are installing the database server while installing Sunbird
 - Set up or verify the product licensing requirements for the live environment